2004-2008 Acura TL

 We usually don't spend a lot of time and space describing factory systems, but this third-gen TL is an interesting case.
 Acura was quite proud of the work that went into the TL's stereo, which might explain why it's so incredibly difficult to remove and replace the receiver.
 It can be done, but the process seems designed to make you think long and hard about why you'd ever want to tamper with the wonderful stock system that Acura and Panasonic worked so hard to give you.

-Once you've gotten the radio out of there, you can choose from a wide variety of single-DIN receivers, many of which are packed with great features like smartphone compatibility, built-in Bluetooth® connectivity, and customizable sound-shaping tools.
+On the upside, once you've gotten the radio out of there, you can choose from a wide variety of single-DIN (2" tall) and double-DIN (4" tall) receivers, many of which are packed with great features like smartphone compatibility, built-in Bluetooth® connectivity, and customizable sound-shaping tools.
+You'll need a mounting bracket, but it's included at a discount with your Crutchfield purchase.

 In all honesty, replacing the TL's factory receiver might involve more work than the average DIY enthusiast is equipped to handle.
 If you're an experienced installer or "good with tools," you might be okay.
 If that doesn't sound at all like you, it's probably best to have the work done by a professional.